neoforged/governance/removal.md

 4. If the vote resulted in the removal of the Member under removal, the removal shall be done as soon as possible.

     4.1.
-If the Member under removal is removed from a Team (but not the Neo Team), they shall be stripped of their membership accordingly to that Team, and this shall not affect their membership in any other team.
+If the Member under removal is removed from a Team (but not the Neo Team), they shall be stripped of their membership accordingly to that Team, and this shall not affect their membership in any other Team.

     4.2.
 If the Member under removal is removed from the Neo Team, they shall be stripped of their membership on all Teams and on the Neo Team, which in effect shall turn them back into a regular member of the community.